 He loves earning the trust of his pitchers.
 It is much deeper than giving signs for what pitch to throw.
 It's about something deeper, something much more visceral.

 "When a guy shakes me off, I want to be able to communicate to him and get him to trust me," Hedges said.
 "I think the best advice I've gotten so far is that the wrong pitch with conviction is better than the right pitch without conviction.
 I always try to think of that.
 If the pitcher knows his slider is good, then you throw it the best you can.
 That's always better than, say, a mediocre fastball.

 "It's getting the full trust out of your pitcher.
 That helps to develop our relationship."

-2016 Spring Training: As a 22-year-old in the big leagues for the first time, there were, as you might expect, many times in 2015 when Padres catcher Austin Hedges wished he could slow the game down.
+2015: As a 22-year-old in the big leagues for the first time, there were many times when Padres catcher Austin Hedges wished he could slow the game down.